felix-b/atc/README.md

   - Attach **Log.txt** from the X-Plane directory (note: it's overwritten every time you start X-Plane).
   - State expected behavior, step by step
   - State actual behavior, step by step

+Note: in order to comment or create issues, you need a free [GitHub account](https://github.com/join).
+If you don't have a GitHub account and you don't want to sign up, please just post [in the forum thread](https://forums.x-plane.org/index.php?/forums/topic/224703-developing-a-comprehensive-atc-thoughts-and-demos/) instead.

 # Current status and roadmap

-[UPDATE 25-Sep-2020] We are currently working on the minimal viable product (MVP) release, which we expect to happen in upcoming week(s).
-You can track the progress in our Kanban board.
+**[UPDATE 25-Sep-2020] We are currently working on the minimal viable product (MVP) release, which we expect to happen in upcoming week(s).
+You can track the progress in [this Kanban board](https://github.com/felix-b/atc/projects/1).**

 AT&C is a long term project in the early development phase.
 Reaching the ultimate goal will take time, and our strategy is to continuously provide the most valuable functions through frequent incremental releases.

-Essential roadmap highlights in no particular order:
+### Essential roadmap highlights in no particular order

 - Cross-platform: Windows, macOS, Linux
 - Player experience: 1-st person pilot, 1-st person controller
 - Operations: IFR/airline, VFR/GA, IFR/GA, Cargo, Helicopters, Military